franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 ---

 - **The phase where validators wait for Precommit is called _Precommit phase_**
-- Once a validator receives Precommit votes from 2/3 of the validator set, they commit the block and add it to their copy of the chain
+- Once a validator receives Precommit votes from 2/3 of the validator set, they commit the block and add it to their copy of the chain.

 ---